Lucara Diamond: Noted stones

+The Lesedi was later surpassed as the world's second largest diamond by a 2,492-carat piece that was also discovered at the Karowe mine in August 2024.

 Company structure

-Chairman of the board since 2010 is Lukas Lundin, son of Adolf H. Lundin the founder of Lundin Mining and Lundin Petroleum.
+Chairman of the board from 2010 to 2022 was Lukas Lundin, son of Adolf H. Lundin the founder of Lundin Mining and Lundin Petroleum.
 The president and CEO of Lucara is Eira Thomas.
 As of January 2020 over half of the company's executives, in Botswana and around the world, were women.

 In March 2011, Lucara was reported to be discussing a merger with Gem Diamonds.

-After the discovery of the Lesedi La Rona, the company's shares went up 28%.
+After the discovery of the Lesedi La Rona, the company's shares increased by 28%.